michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-advanced-users.md

 > 4. Select the ‘Turn Left 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.
 > 5. Select the ‘Move Forward 1 square’ action block, and then select the ‘+’ button at the end of your program two times.
 So, now you have two ‘Move Forward 1 square’ in a row.

 Learners can play their program as they are building it to test out different parts of it.
-However, make sure that they press the ‘Refresh’ button before playing their program to make sure their submarine is back to its original starting position.
+However, make sure that they press the ‘Refresh’ button before playing their program to take their submarine back to its original starting position.

 A script to say to learners: